 In addition to paying a commission to your broker for a switch, you can pay a price in other ways:

-- You may pay higher annual expenses or incur tax consequences from a switch.
+- You might pay higher annual expenses or incur tax consequences from a switch.

-- Depending on the mutual fund share class that you are switched out of, you may have to pay a CDSC if you sell your shares within a certain number of years.
+- Depending on the mutual fund share class that you’re switched out of, you might have to pay a CDSC if you sell your shares within a certain number of years.
+For example, if you redeem shares valued at $1,000, and the mutual fund imposes a CDSC of 1 percent, you’d receive $990.
+The CDSC normally declines the longer the shares are held and eventually is eliminated after a number of years, often in the seventh year that you own the shares.

-- Depending on the mutual fund that you are switched into, you may be saddled with a new CDSC holding period.
+- Depending on the mutual fund that you are switched into, you might be saddled with a new CDSC holding period.

 Seven Tips for a Successful Call Center Experience

-If your existing account has been transferred to a sales-oriented call center, or if you open a new account that is serviced in this type of environment, the following tips will help promote a successful experience:
+If your existing account has been transferred to a sales-oriented call center, or if you open a new account that’s serviced in this type of environment, the following tips will help promote a successful experience:

 - Will I have an individual representative assigned to me that I can contact?
-Will he or she know me, my account and investment experience and objectives?
+Will they know me, my account and investment experience and objectives?

 - Will my new representative be permitted to provide recommendations on all types of investments?